Monday, March 17, 2025

 Step 2: Secure a Job Offer

 Leverage platforms like StepStone and LinkedIn to find job opportunities.
-Ensure your employment contract meets Germany’s minimum salary requirements for work visa eligibility.
+Ensure your employment contract complies with Germany’s minimum salary laws for work visa eligibility.

 Step 3: Apply for a Work Visa or EU Blue Card